The Perfect Vermouth for Your Martini

 Vermouth is an essential part of the classic Martini cocktail, and choosing the right type of vermouth can make or break your drink.
 While thee are many different types of vermouth available, there are a few that stand out as the best options when it comes to making the perfect Martini.

 One of the most popular and widely available varieties is dry vermouth.
 This type is made by adding herbs, spices, and othr botanicals to a base wine, which gives it a herbal flavour and bouquet.
 Dry vermouth has a light colour and aromas of juniper, citrus, and other botanicals.
-It usually has an ABV (alcohol by volume) between 15-18%, making it less alcoholic than other fortified wines.
+It usually has an ABV ( by volume) between 15-18%, making it less alcoholic than other fortified wines.
 When used in a Martini, dry vermouth adds complexity and depth of flavour to the drink without overpowering its main ingredients.

 Another popular option for making Martinis is sweet vermouth.
-Sweet vermouth is made from a base wine that has been fortified with brandy or other spirits and then flavoured with herbs, spices, and other botanicals.
+Sweet vermouth is made from a base wine that has been fortified with or other and then flavoured with herbs, spices, and other botanicals.
 The result is a sweet red or brown liquor with aromas of dried fruit, spice, caramelised sugar, chocolate, vanilla, and more.
 Sweet vermouth usually has an ABV between 16-20% depending on brand and age.
-When used in a Martini cocktail it adds sweetness to balance out the gin or vodka while also adding complexity to the overall flavour profile.
+When used in a Martini cocktail it adds sweetness to balance out the or while also adding complexity to the overall flavour profile.

 For those looking for something unique yet still traditional enough for a classic Martini cocktail try white (blanc) or bianco (dry white) vermouths.
 These styles are made from white wines such as chardonnay that have been fortified with brandy or other spirits then flavoured with herbs and spices like wormwood root, orange peel, coriander seeds, nutmeg etc… White (blanc) or bianco (dry white) vermouths have an ABV between 16-20% depending on brand/age but their colour tnds to be clear rather than reddish-brown like sweet or dry reds.
 They offer subtle flavours of citrus blossom mixed with honeyed fruits as well as herbal notes like lavender/rosemary/thyme etc… When used in Martinis they add floral aromas while providing balance to the overall flavour profile without overpowering its main ingredients.